 The elementary school counselor works with all children in the school.
 Prevention of problems is a key part of the philosophy in implementing a counseling and guidance program.
 The counselor works in classrooms on developmental activities and is available to help individual students with concerns in small group or individual settings.
 Parents of students who work with the counselor on a long-term basis are contacted by the counselor.
 Parents of drop-in contacts do not necessarily receive this contact from the counselor.
 In addition to counseling and skill-building support, the school counselor collaborates with various community agencies.
-Should families need assistance with basic needs, they can contact Sha Hall who will put them in contact with the appropriate community agencies for support and help.
+Should families need assistance with basic needs, they can contact Mrs. Kinsella who will put them in contact with the appropriate community agencies for support and help.

 The counselor is always available through email or phone contact.
-Our counselor is Sha Hall and can be contacted at 319-558-2821 or shall@crschools.us.
+Mrs. Kinsella can be contacted at 558-2230.